maximianne/regulatory_text/README.md

 This repository contains code and data-processing tools for collecting, cleaning, organizing, and validating U.S. state regulatory text.

-The project currently focuses on scraping state regulations from Cornell Law School, cleaning the scraped text, and comparing the resulting regulatory text with regulatory statistics from the Mercatus Center / QuantGov (GMU) data.
+The project currently focuses on scraping state regulations from Cornell Law School, cleaning the scraped text, and comparing the resulting regulatory text with regulatory statistics from QuantGov (GMU) data.

 ## Project Goals